soushin/measurer/README.md

 ## Logger

-Library uses [Napier](https://github.com/AAkira/Napier).
+Sample uses [Napier](https://github.com/AAkira/Napier).
 If you want to use your logging library, implements Logger.

 ## Licence